dpreussler/clean-simple-calendar/README.md

 This one is
 * a simple view, not a fragment
-* item layout xml provided by developer, not incliuded
+* item layout xml provided by developer, not included
-* no multiselect
 * supports i8n by different starting days of week
+* support selection (style via xml selected state)
+* shows last/first days of surrounding months where needed (row count configurable, style via xml disabled-state)
+* marks today
 * supports adding custom view holder and adapters but not needed (see styled_sample)
 * no right-to-left for now
+* no multiselect

 It is just the month widget, no navigation or similar.